Philip Barton: Career

-In 2021 Sir Philip, apologised for the treatment of gay staff, “The ban was in place because there was a perception that LGBT people were more susceptible than their straight counterparts to blackmail and, therefore, that they posed a security risk.
-“Because of this misguided view, people’s careers were ended, cut short, or stopped before they could even begin.
-“And the diplomatic service undoubtedly deprived itself of some of the UK’s brightest and best talent.
-“I want to apologise publicly for the ban and the impact it had on our LGBT staff and their loved ones, both here in the UK and abroad.”
+In 2021, Sir Philip apologised for the treatment of gay staff: “The ban was in place because there was a perception that LGBT people were more susceptible than their straight counterparts to blackmail and, therefore, that they posed a security risk.
+Because of this misguided view, people’s careers were ended, cut short, or stopped before they could even begin.
+And the diplomatic service undoubtedly deprived itself of some of the UK’s brightest and best talent.
+I want to apologise publicly for the ban and the impact it had on our LGBT staff and their loved ones, both here in the UK and abroad.”

+In December 2021, he admitted failing to show leadership after he began a three-week holiday two days before the Foreign Office internally accepted Kabul was about to fall to the Taliban.
+Sir Philip remained on holiday until 28 August.
+During questioning by the Foreign Affairs Select Committee, he admitted this was a mistake.

+In January 2024, he was criticised by the Chair of the Foreign Affairs Select Committee, Alicia Kearns, for being reticent to agree that Israel has a duty under international law to not block water access to Gaza.

+In November 2024 Barton stated he will resign January 2025.
+Sir Philip became permanent secretary in 2020 but will leave before the full five-year terms achieved by his two predecessors.
+He was replaced by Sir Oliver Robinns.